The Milgram Obedience Experiment

 Participant applying electric shocks

-"strong shock" range which had been preceded by several levels of chocs légers or light shock, and chocs modérés or moderate impact.
+"strong shock" range which had been preceded by several levels of chocs légers or light shock, and chocs modérés or moderate shock.

 The procedure followed that of the Milgram Obedience Experiment, the task is the same type (recognition of a word from four), with 'punishments' for incorrect answering